Stellacore/peridetic/README.md

 	very large number of (slow) function calls and (unnecessary) copy assignments if not compiled with optimization

-		* If using CMake, note that the default CMake setup configuration creates builds for debug mode.
+		If using CMake, note that the default CMake setup configuration, by default, creates build instructions
+		for debug mode.
 To obtain reasonable transformation performance, be sure to override this behavior.
+(E.g. with "-DCMAKE_BUILD_TYPE=Release" option).

 Error Handling: